 - The service followed a recruitment policy so that they were as sure as possible that people were suitable to work at this service.
 They carried out checks, such as criminal record checks and references. - People were supported by enough staff to meet their needs.
 Staffing arrangements provided the flexibility to meet people's changing needs whilst ensuring consistent care.
 Everyone we spoke with confirmed that they had regular care workers which gave them continuity in their care.
-People also recognised that some changes in staff were unavoidable due to sickness and holidays. - •Most staff had worked for the agency for many years, which provided consistency. - Staff told us there were enough team members to provide the care visits required and they visited the same people on a regular basis and got to know them well. - People described the staff as reliable and confirmed that they stayed for the agreed length of the visit and only left earlier if asked to do so.
+People also recognised that some changes in staff were unavoidable due to sickness and holidays.

-- Staff told us that travel between their clients was kept to a minimum in order to avoid lateness. - A relative told us, "They are always on time and have never missed a visit." - People and their relatives told us they knew the staff well and had built good working relationships with them.
+- Staff told us there were enough team members to provide the care visits required and they visited the same people on a regular basis and got to know them well. - People described the staff as reliable and confirmed that they stayed for the agreed length of the visit and only left earlier if asked to do so. - A relative told us, "They have never missed a call and always make sure she feels safe and secure in their care." - People and their relatives told us they knew the staff well and had built good working relationships with them.